banisterious/obsidian-oneirometrics/docs/planning/features/web-worker-architecture-plan.md

 ### 4. Main Thread Integration with Obsidian API

-On the main thread, the worker will be integrated with Obsidian's API as follows:
+On the main thread, the worker will be integrated with Obsidian's API as follows, with advanced feature detection to handle platform-specific limitations:

 ```typescript
 // date-navigator-worker-manager.ts